-Upon completion of the second year, but before the end of the fifth semester of graduate work, students in the Ph.D. program take a two-part Comprehensive Exam.
-Passing the Exam allows a student to become a candidate for the Ph.D. degree.
+Upon completion of the second year but before the end of the fifth semester of graduate work (not including summer semesters), students in the Ph.D. program take a two-part Comprehensive Exam consisting of an original written proposal on the student's own research project and a defense of that proposal before the student's Advisory Committee.
+The Comprehensive Exam is designed to evaluate the student's overall mastery of knowledge from their coursework and their understanding of their research project, including their critical thinking and ability to articulate, design, and test research ideas.

+Passing the Comprehensive Exam and submission of the signed GS5D and GS-Research Approval forms allows the student to enter Candidacy for the Ph.D.
+Degree.
 Students must have earned a B in all required courses in the curriculum before taking the Comprehensive Exam.
-If a student earns a C or below, they must retake the course and earn a B or better, regardless of whether their GPA falls below the 3.0 minimum.
+If a student earns a C or below, they must retake the course and earn B or better.
+Students on academic probation may not take the Comprehensive Exam until they have returned to good academic standing, defined as a GPA of 3.0 or above.

-If a Ph.D. student has not completed the Comprehensive Exam by the end of the fifth semester of enrollment (exclusive of summers), their assistantship will be terminated and the student will not be permitted to enroll in BCHM 9910 or GEN 9910 for the sixth semester.
-Extraordinary circumstances can be appealed to the Chair of the Department and put to a vote of the faculty for a one-time extension for this requirement until the end of the sixth semester of enrollment in Graduate School.
+If a Ph.D. student has not completed the Comprehensive Exam by the end of the fifth semester of enrollment (exclusive of summers), their assistantship will be terminated and the student will not be permitted to enroll in BCHM 9910 or GEN 9910 (Doctoral Research) for the sixth semester.
+Extensions may be granted to students who have experienced significant documented disruptions in the graduate program (e.g., extended illness or family emergencies).
+Any significant disruption should be relayed to the Graduate Coordinator and Department Chair, who with the Graduate Committee will determine whether an extension will be granted.
+The request should come from the student but may come from the Faculty Advisor if the student is unable to make the request.

-For students who transit from one of our Master's programs, the Comprehensive Exam shall be completed no later than the end of the third semester after the transit.
+For students who transition from one of our M.S. programs, the Comprehensive Exam shall be completed no later than the end of the third semester after the transition.

-The Comprehensive Exam consists of two parts: the written exam and the oral exam.
-The first part of the exam is preparation of a written proposal of the student's research plans and the second part is a presentation of that proposal and subsequent discussion and questions by the Advisory Committee.
+The Comprehensive Exam consists of two parts: the written proposal and the oral defense.
+The first part of the exam is preparation of a written proposal of the student's research plan and the second part is a presentation of that proposal and subsequent discussion and questions by the student's Advisory Committee.

-1. Written Exam
+1. Written proposal